Transit (app): Features

 Transit is compatible with car-sharing and ride-hailing apps such as Uber, Lyft, Via, and Ola, along with multiple bike-share systems.
 In April 2018, the app expanded to include scooter-sharing systems in four American cities.
 The app provides users with a color-coded system that matches colors with modes of transportation in order for users to quickly associate a color with the mode of transportation they are monitoring.

-In February 2019, the Transit app released an update that allows users to look up bus and train schedules for their whole city even without a data connection, or determine if a bike-sharing station has bikes available.
+In February 2019, the Transit app released an update that allowed users to look up bus and train schedules for their whole city even without a data connection, or determine if a bike-sharing station has bikes available.
 Even when users are offline, they are able to find the nearest public transport stops and map their journey.

+In September 2024, bike routing was added to the app, with a focus on routing through safer bike paths.

-Supported Regions
+Supported regions

-Transit is supported in 16 countries across the globe including Argentina, Australia, Canada, France, Germany, Iceland, Italy, New Zealand, Sweden, the United Kingdom, and the United States.
-Within the United States, Transit can be used in 270 regions.
+Transit is supported in 28 countries across the globe including Argentina, Australia, Canada, France, Germany, Iceland, Italy, New Zealand, Sweden, the United Kingdom, United States and more.
+Transit is available in 995 cities and regions across the world.

 Partners

 Transit supports multiple mobile ticketing platforms including Token Transit and Masabi.
 Users are only required to input their payment information into the app one time, and then able to purchase ride and bike-share passes within the app's interface.
-Transit has been endorsed by multiple cities' Transportation Authorities including the MBTA, Metro, MDOT, and the Edmonton Transit System.

 Endorsers

-Transit has partnered with public agencies around the world to become their official or endorsed multimodal app.
+Transit has partnered with some public agencies in Canada, in the United States and in France to become their official or endorsed multimodal app.
 Agencies that have endorsed the app include: